rgrannell1/mchof/inst/doc/mchof-intro.md

 ### 4.3 NA Handling

 This package is composed of many small, composable functions as opposed to larger functions with many optional parameters.
+As a result of this it is sometimes necessary to transform your arguments slightly before using them as inputs.
+NA handling may be one of these cases.

-Several functions (including mcFilter, mcReject) take a function that returns TRUE or FALSE.
+Several functions (including mcSelect, mcReject) take a function that returns TRUE or FALSE.
 R uses three-value logic (TRUE, FALSE, NA), so NA must be converted either TRUE or FALSE internally.
 Users can control which value NA is converted to by *composing* their original function with one of these